rulo96z/Tokenomics/README.md

     * When sending ether to the contract, make sure that you meet the contract’s `goal`.
 Then, finalize the sale using the `Crowdsale` contract's `finalize` function.
 To finalize the sale, `isOpen` must return false (`isOpen` comes from `TimedCrowdsale` and checks to see whether the `close` time has passed yet).
 If you set the `goal` to 300 ether, for example, you may need to purchase tokens from multiple accounts in order to meet the goal.
 If you run out of pre-funded accounts in Ganache, you can create a new workspace.

     * View your tokens in MetaMask.
 In MetaMask, click Add Token, then click Custom Token,  and enter the token contract’s address.
 Make sure to purchase higher amounts of tokens in order to see the denomination appear in your wallet as more than a few wei worth.

+---
+## Contributors
+This code was shared in 2022 Education Services at UCB.
+Additional updates/ uploads for usability was added by rulo.nogales@nogalesinvestments.com

+---

+## MIT License

+Copyright (c) 2022 Raul

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.